 Applicants will have to send the following with their application:

 - photographs of all trees and standing and fallen deadwood

 - photographs of any proposed areas to enhance a sward

 - a map of the drainage system

-For parklands, they also likely to have to send:
+For parklands, they also have to send:

 - photographs/records of structural, historic and archaeological features